Living on Campus

-- We have 6 First Year residence halls dedicated to first-year students.
-These halls include Androscoggin, Knox, Cumberland, Gannett, Somerset and Oxford halls (pictured above).
-If an incoming student does not want to apply to be part of an LLC or Honors housing, the student can opt for general First Year housing and he or she will be placed into one of our six First Year residence halls at random.
+- We have seven First Year residence halls dedicated to first-year students.
+These halls include Androscoggin, Knox, Cumberland, Gannett, Somerset, Oxford, and York.
+If an incoming student does not want to apply to be part of an Living Learning Community or Honors housing, the student can opt for general First Year housing and he or she will be placed into one of our six First Year residence halls at random.

-- We have 3 residence halls for both first-year and upper-class Honors students, including Penobscot, Colvin and Balentine halls.
+- We have three residence halls for both first-year and upper-class Honors students, including Penobscot, Colvin and Balentine halls.
 These halls are exclusive to students admitted into the Honors program.

 Incoming first-year students have the option to request a roommate.
 Roommate requests can be made on the housing application, and must be mutual (i.e. both students must request each other).